Resisting Temptation

 2. Another kind of criticism is false but well-intentioned.
 The wise response is to hear it graciously and then explain yourself as kindly as you can.

 3. But if someone addresses you with just criticism, your duty is to listen and learn (Ps.
 141:5).
 You must be careful to accept responsibility for your faults, rather than denying they exist or putting the blame elsewhere.
 Do you know someone who is deaf to criticism?
 One sign of our fallen human nature is that such a person is often quick to criticize others—like the man who said to his wife, "Sometimes I think the whole world is wrong but me and you, and sometimes I have doubts about you."
-Why is the person impervious to criticism often so critical?
+Why is a very critical person often impervious to criticism?
 It is a form of blame-shifting.
 You can maintain the illusion that you are always right only by convincing yourself that in conflicts or disagreements with other people, they are always wrong.

 5. How do I react when people I love come under criticism?